 In August 2019, the Company entered into a Site Readiness Agreement, or SRA, with Catalent Pharma Solutions, LLC, or Catalent, in contemplation of entering into a commercial supply agreement for its product DSUVIA at a future date.
 Under the SRA, the Company is building out a suite within Catalent's production facility in Kansas City.
 If additional equipment and facility modifications are required to meet the Company's product needs, the Company may be required to contribute to the cost of such additional equipment and facility modifications.
-The Company has determined that it is the owner of the leasehold improvements related to the build-out which will be paid for in four installments of \$0.5 million through July 2022.
-As of June 30, 2022 and December 31, 2021, the accrued balance under the SRA was \$0.5 million, and \$1.7 million of these leasehold improvements had been capitalized.
-The effective interest rate related to the payments at June 30, 2022 was 14.4%.
-The leasehold improvements are recorded as property and equipment, net, in our Condensed Consolidated Balance Sheets.
+The Company has determined that it is the owner of the leasehold improvements related to the build-out which are being paid in four annual installments of \$0.5 million each.
+As of September 30, 2022 and December 31, 2021, the accrued balance under the SRA was \$0.5 million, and \$1.7 million of these leasehold improvements had been capitalized.
+The effective interest rate related to the payments at September 30, 2022 was 14%.
+The leasehold improvements are recorded as property and equipment, net, in the condensed consolidated balance sheets.